recaptime-dev/base-repo-setup/CODE_OF_CONDUCT.md

 This project adheres to [the **RecapTime.dev Community Code of Conduct**](https://policies.recaptime.dev/community/code-of-conduct)
 (based on the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html)), alongside the [**Hack Club Code of Conduct**](https://hackclub.com/conduct) in making our community spaces more inclusive and civil.
-Please review them before you participate, and don't hesitate to reach out to TBD.
+Please review them before you participate, and don't hesitate to reach out to the maintainers below.

 ## Reporting abusive behavior